 NB: Pressure Ulcers

 Pressure ulcers may occur as a result of neglect.
 Where concerns are raised regarding skin damage as a result of pressure, there is a need to raise it as a safeguarding concern within the organisation.
 In a minority of cases it may warrant a safeguarding concern with the local authority.
-Please see Safeguarding and Pressure Ulcers.
+Please see Pressure Areas and Safeguarding.

 3. Patterns of Abuse

 Incidents of abuse may be one off or multiple, and affect one person or more.

 Professionals and others should look beyond single incidents or individuals, to identify patterns of harm, just as the Care Quality Commission, as the regulator of service quality, does when it looks at the quality of care in health and care services.
 Repeated instances of poor care may be an indication of more serious problems and of what is now described as organisational abuse.
-In order to see these patterns it is important that information is recorded and appropriately shared (see also South Tyneside Information Sharing Protocol and Case Recording chapter).
+In order to see these patterns it is important that information is recorded and appropriately shared (see also South Tyneside Multi Agency Information Sharing Agreement and Case Recording chapter).

 Patterns of abuse vary and include:

 - serial abuse in which the perpetrator seeks out and ‘grooms’ individuals.
 Sexual abuse sometimes falls into this pattern as do some forms of financial abuse;

 - long term abuse in the context of an ongoing family relationship such as domestic abuse between spouses or generations or persistent psychological abuse; or

 - opportunistic abuse such as theft occurring because money or jewellery has been left lying around.